Computing the multilinear factors of lacunary polynomials without heights: Introduction

 Our Gap Theorems are based on the \emph{valuation} of a univariate polynomial, that is the maximum integer $v$ such that $X^v$ divides the polynomial.
 We give an upper bound on the valuation of a nonzero polynomial

-This bound can be viewed as an extension of a result due to Haj\'os~\cite{Hajos,MoSch77}.
-We also note that Kayal and Saha recently used the valuation of square roots of polynomials to make some progress on the ``Sum of Square Roots'' problem~\cite{KaSa11}.
+This bound can be viewed as an extension of a result due to \citet[see also \citealp{MoSch77}]{Hajos}.
+We also note that \citet{KaSa11} recently used the valuation of square roots of polynomials to make some progress on the ``Sum of Square Roots'' problem.

 Lacunary polynomials have been studied with respect to other computational tasks.
-For instance, Plaisted showed the $\NP$-hardness of computing the greatest common divisor (GCD) of two univariate integer lacunary polynomials~\cite{Pla77}.
-His results were extended to prove that testing the irreducibility of a lacunary polynomial is $\NP$-hard for polynomials with coefficient in $\ZZ$ or in a finite field~\cite{vzGaKaShp96,KaShp99,KaKoi05}.
-On the other hand, some efficient algorithms for lacunary polynomials have been recently given, for instance for the detection of perfect powers~\cite{GieRo08,GieRo11} or interpolation~\cite{KaNe11}.
+For instance, \citet{Pla77} showed the $\NP$-hardness of computing the greatest common divisor (gcd) of two univariate integer lacunary polynomials.
+His results were extended to prove that testing the irreducibility of a lacunary polynomial is $\NP$-hard for polynomials with coefficients in $\ZZ$ or in a finite field~\citep{vzGaKaShp96,KaShp99,KaKoi05}.
+On the other hand, some efficient algorithms for lacunary polynomials have also been given, for instance for testing if a polynomial vanishes on roots of unity~\citep{Che07}, if a polynomial has a real root~\citep{BiRoSte09}, or for the detection of perfect powers~\citep{GieRo08,GieRo11} or interpolation~\citep{KaNe11}.

 Another approach for computing with lacunary polynomials is to give algorithms with a polynomial complexity in the logarithm of the degree (that is in the size of the exponents) but not in the number of terms or the size of the coefficients.
-This approach has been used to circumvent Plaisted's $\NP$-hardness result on the GCD~\cite{FiGraSch08,AmLeSo13}.
+This approach has been used to circumvent Plaisted's $\NP$-hardness result on the gcd~\citep{FiGraSch08,AmLeSo15}.

 Note that for all the problems we address, there exist algorithms with a polynomial complexity in the degree of the polynomials.
 They are used as subroutines of our algorithms.
-We refer the reader to~\cite{vzGaGe03} for details and references on these algorithms.
+We refer the reader to~\citep{vzGaGe13} for details and references on these algorithms.

-A preliminary version of this paper was published in the conference ISSAC 2013~\cite{ChaGreKoiPoStr13} that contains the bivariate case of our results.
+A preliminary version of this paper was published in the conference ISSAC 2013~\citep{ChaGreKoiPoStr13} that contains the bivariate case of our results.
 The present paper gives more details on the algorithms especially for the computation of the multiplicities of the factors, and the generalization to multivariate polynomials is new.
 In positive characteristic, it includes a more general $\NP$-hardness result.
 We also give a new Polynomial Identity Testing algorithm for sums of products of dense polynomials.